MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 - Check for the current version.
 - Get the current changes.

-If you are using Azure ExpressRoute to connect to Office 365, Please review the article [Azure ExpressRoute for Office 365](https://docs.microsoft.com/en-us/office365/enterprise/azure-expressroute) in order to know the Office 365 services supported over Azure ExpressRoute connectivity.
-You must review too the [Office 365 endpoints article](https://docs.microsoft.com/en-us/office365/enterprise/urls-and-ip-address-ranges?redirectSourcePath=%252farticle%252fOffice-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2) to understand which network requests for these applications require internet connectivity, This will help you configure your perimeter security devices in a better way.
+If you are using Azure ExpressRoute to connect to Office 365, Please review the article [Azure ExpressRoute for Office 365](https://docs.microsoft.com/en-us/office365/enterprise/azure-expressroute) to familiarize yourself with the Office 365 services supported over Azure ExpressRoute connectivity.
+Also review [Office 365 endpoints article](https://docs.microsoft.com/en-us/office365/enterprise/urls-and-ip-address-ranges?redirectSourcePath=%252farticle%252fOffice-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2) to understand which network requests for these applications require Internet connectivity, This will help to better configure your perimeter security devices.

 For additional information, see: